The Most Common Mistakes When Using React

 jsx

-A similar error happens with setting the value on an initial state to an empty array and then trying to access the n-th item from it.
-While the data is being fetched by an API call, the component will be rendered with provided initial state, and trying to access a property on a null or undefined element will cause an error.
-Therefore, it is important to have the initial state closely represent the updated state.
-In our case a correct state initialisation is as follows:
+A similar issue occurs when setting the initial state value to an empty array and then trying to access the n-th item from it.
+While the data is being fetched by an API call, the component renders with the provided initial state.
+Attempting to access a property on a null or undefined element will cause an error.
+Consequently, it's crucial to ensure the initial state closely represents the updated state.
+In our example, the correct state initialization should be:

 jsx